davidfloyd91/davidfloyd91.github.io/_posts/2019-08-11-lambda-calculus-functional-programming-starling-kestrel-4.markdown

 Sure can, but only by one.
 With `PHI` and `PAIR`, we can build a predecessor function to emulate JavaScript's `--` or `-= 1`.

-In keeping with the general theme here, the way lambda calculus accomplishes decrementing by one is convoluted, but it does sense: given a number `n`, we can take a `PAIR` of `ZERO`s, `PHI` it up `n` times, and take the first item of the returned pair.
+In keeping with the general theme here, the way lambda calculus accomplishes decrementing by one is convoluted, but it does make sense: given a number `n`, we can take a `PAIR` of `ZERO`s, `PHI` it up `n` times, and take the first item of the returned pair.

 Say we want the predecessor of `25`.
 Applying `PHI` once to a `0, 0` pair gives us `0, 1`.
 Doing it twice gives us `1, 2`.
 Twenty-five times, `24, 25`.
 Grab the first value out of that pair, and we've got our answer.